Is Religion Afraid of Women?

 Men have a fundamental weakness when it comes to sex.

-Men have much less control on their sexual urges than women, and sex is one thing that can make intelligent, rational men behave irrationally.
-While men are physically (and usually economically and socially) stronger than women, a woman can get the better of a man down merely by using her sexuality.
+Men have much less control over their sexual urges than women, and sex is one thing that can make intelligent, rational men behave irrationally.
+While men are physically (and usually economically and socially) stronger than women, a woman can get the better of a man merely by using her sexuality.
 One only needs to think about the number of strong, powerful men who have been brought down simply due to their sexual transgressions.

-Could this be the reason why almost all major religions appear to be almost misogynic?
+Could this be the reason why almost all major religions appear to be quasi misogynic?
 Perhaps men are subconsciously aware of their Achilles’ heel, and since all religious texts were written by men, what could be easier than blaming women for this weakness?
 Many religions seek to put women behind a veil so that men cannot be ‘tempted’.
 In other words, if the man could not control his sexual urges, it was conveniently blamed on the woman – it was always the woman’s fault.

 But is this fear of women only caused by a fear of sex?
 It’s an interesting psychological question, and perhaps our primal instincts have a role to play in this.
 Males of all species have a primitive biological urge to perpetuate their own genes, along with a primal fear of unknowingly raising offspring not fathered by them.
 The only way males can make sure that they are propagating their own genetic line (and not someone else’s), is by making sure that their mates are faithful to them.
 Could this be the reason why society and religion seek to control a woman’s body and any woman who freely expresses her sexuality is labeled a whore?